-Harry B's quilt (Quilt Open)
+Harry B's quilt (Quilt Closed)

 Space and Star Wars - Please see our Pattern listing for legal Star Wars patterns.
 (Note: Brother of Grace B)

-Harry is mad on Star Wars he loves Darth Vader in particular , he is fascinated by the ships and models and has a small collection of vintage ships his favourite is the at-at .
-His favourite colours are blue, green, red, orange, and yellow.
-He is very sporty and has just joined the school football team, he enjoys reading ,his favourites are the wimpy kid books and he also enjoys the stories by David walliams.
+Harry is mad on Star Wars he loves Darth Vader in particular.
+He is fascinated by the ships and models and has a small collection of vintage ships his favourite is the at-at .
+His favourite colours are blue, green, red, orange and yellow.
+He is very sporty and has just joined the school football team.
+He enjoys reading, his favourites are the Wimpy Kid books and he also enjoys the stories by David walliams.